 Find me on Facebook

-Mike Mahaney's racing career started in the pits.
-At the age of ten Mike became the youngest crew chief at the dirt track as he supported his dad, Jim "Workshoe" Mahaney.
-Although he could only run a jack if he stood on it, Mike soon earned the respect of the other drivers and their crews and was often sought out as a resource on car set up.
+At the age of ten Mike Mahaney became the youngest crew chief at the dirt track by supporting his dad, Jim "Workshoe" Mahaney.
+Although he could only run a jack - if he stood on it, Mike soon earned the respect of the other drivers and their crews and was often sought out as a resource on car set up.